Eve of the Daleks: Ratings

 The episode was watched by 3.21 million viewers overnight, becoming the sixth most-watched programme of the day.
 The episode received an Audience Appreciation Index score of 77.
-Within seven days the total number of viewers rose to 4.39 million, ranking as the 25th most viewed programme for the week.
+Within seven days the total number of viewers rose to 4.40 million, ranking as the 27th most viewed programme for the week.
+In the United States, the simulcast was seen by 422,000, while the later broadcast was viewed by 251,000.

-Critical reception
+Critical response

-On Metacritic, a review aggregator website, the episode received "generally favorable reviews" based on an average score of 76 out of 100 from 6 reviews.
-On Rotten Tomatoes, another aggregator, 82% of 11 critics gave the episode a positive review, with an average rating of 7.20 out of 10.
-The site's consensus reads "Doctor Who scales back and is all the better for it with a New Year's special that finds fresh notes within a self-contained yarn."